ome/omero-figure/README.rst

 The command will display the absolute path to the directory where the application is installed e.g. ``~/<virtualenv_name>/lib/python3.6/site-packages``.
 Go to that directory.

-*Option 1*: Connect to the OMERO server and upload script via the CLI.
+*Option 1*: Connect to the OMERO server and upload the script via the CLI.
 It is important to be in the correct directory when uploading so that the script is uploaded with the full path: ``omero/figure_scripts/Figure_To_Pdf.py``:

 ::